Antran1998/ACO-Shortest-Path/README.md

 - ε (EPSILON = 1e-6) prevents division by zero
 - Used in `edge_weight()` to calculate: $(\tau^\alpha) \times (\eta^\beta)$

-**Purpose:** Guides ants toward the goal by favoring nodes closer to the destination
+**Purposw:** Guides ants toward the goal by favoring nodes closer to the destination

 ### 2. Distance-based Pheromone Update